trevor-gituru/loansasa/contracts/loan_sasa_token/README.md

     + Accpets a `Loan`
     + Loops through the vec to find an empty slot and if not appends the loan to a new slot
     + Returns the slot id
-- Create a `createLoanPledge` state fn that:
+- Create a `createLoan` state fn that:
     + Takes in `amount` and `period` (seconds) to pledge
     + Asserts that lender has sufficient balance & that period not exceed 1 year
     + Transfer the LST to `pledges`